Calculating Source Deductions and Employer Contributions

 When you calculate source deductions and contributions, you have to consider:

-- the type of employment held by the employee; and
+- the type of employment held by the employee

 For more information, see Special Cases – Source Deductions and Employer Contributions in Certain Situations.